tickup-se/mlink_subscribe_test/README.md

 Number is the number of occasions open/close crosses messages.

 Unique per ticker name, should be the same as the above counters.
 If for example AAPL occurs twice or more, then the counter count one.

+The program outputs two files: open_trades.txt and close_trades.txt.
+The files can be used by the tool *file_compare* to compare the ticker names in the historic and live data.

+**Compare data**

+./file_compare <FILE_NAME_1> <FILE_NAME_2>

+Compares the two files created by the live and historic parsers/streams and outputs the information about missing data.